Early District Attorneys

 Cyrus R. Vance, Jr.,

-Cyrus R. Vance, Jr., was first sworn in as the District Attorney of New York County on January 1, 2010.
-Since then, Mr. Vance enhanced the District Attorney’s Office as a national leader in criminal justice by expanding its expertise on an array of 21st century crimes.
+Cyrus R. Vance, Jr., was first sworn in as the District Attorney of New York County in January 2010 and, over the course of three terms, enhanced the District Attorney’s Office as a national leader in criminal justice by expanding its expertise on an array of 21st century crimes and expanding the impact of the Office beyond its traditional courtroom role to include investing in underserved communities to prevent crime and justice-system involvement, reforming the criminal justice system to end mass incarceration, and reinventing the Office to take on 21st century threats, such as cybercrime, terrorism, and trafficking.

 Complete list of Manhattan District Attorneys